 Our stainless steel soldering fluxes are RoHS compliant.

 Superior No. 71 is a high-activity Zinc Chloride flux formulated for situations where a general-purpose soft soldering flux is not strong enough for badly oxidized or difficult-to-solder metals like stainless steels, Monel, High-Chrome alloys and Inconel.
 No. 71 is our most active flux for soldering stainless steel.
 No. 71 contains Zinc Chloride, Ammonium Chloride, Hydrochloric Acid and a fluoride activator.
 Fluoride etches glass, and thus this flux should not be used on parts where glass etching would be an issue.
-(If glass etching is an issue, Contact Us.
-We have other liquid fluxes for stainless steel soldering, such as our No. 75, Acid Soldering Flux.)
 The post-solder residues from No. 71 are water-soluble.

 Superior No. 78 is a gel form stainless steel soldering flux.
 Due to its high viscosity, the gel flux does not migrate upon heating, providing a more restrictive solder flow.
 The post-solder residues from No. 78 are water-soluble.

 Superior No. 79 is an Acid-Free flux formulated for stainless steel, high-chrome alloys and other general soldering applications.